Logo

 When you start physical training at old age, it is necessary to follow certain safety tips as follows:

-• Medical Clearance: Before starting the exercise routine at an older age, get the doctor's necessary medical clearance, especially if you have a preexisting condition.
-Ask if there are any activities you should avoid.
+• Medical Clearance: Before starting an exercise routine at an older age, get a doctor’s clearance, especially if you have preexisting conditions.
+Ask about any activities you should avoid.

-• Consider Health Concerns: Speak with the fitness counselor/trainer before preparing the workout routine.
-They should know about your ongoing health problems.
-For example, people with diabetes may need to adjust the timing of medication and meal plans when setting an exercise schedule.
+• Consider Health Concerns: Inform your fitness trainer or counselor about ongoing health issues.
+For instance, people with diabetes may need to adjust medication and meal timing around exercise.

-• Listen To Your Body: Stop exercising immediately and call your doctor if you feel dizzy or short of breath and develop chest pain.
-Always know your target heart rate (THR) before starting the exercise.
-It is not advisable for older people to train beyond 80% of THR.
-You can calculate your THR by subtracting your age from 222.
-E.g. Your age is 45, then your THR =220-45 = 175.
+• Listen to Your Body: Stop exercising immediately and consult a doctor if you feel dizzy, short of breath, or develop chest pain.
+Know your target heart rate (THR) before exercising.
+For older adults, it is recommended not to exceed 80% of THR.
+THR can be calculated as 220 minus your age (e.g., age 45 → THR = 175).

 Tips to Stay Motivated